 Find below, my sample letter.
 You can either send your inquiry via email, mail, or call them.
-You will most likely find their contact information under their Contact section of their.
+You will most likely find their contact information under their Contact section of their website.

 A product may contain a wheat ingredient such as wheat starch and still be labeled gluten free because it meets the FDA’s requirement for gluten-free labeling (under 20 parts per million).
 If you are super-sensitive and cannot tolerate tiny amounts of gluten, you should definitely check the source of ingredients with manufacturers if anything is unclear.

 I am on a restricted gluten-free diet because I have [disease or condition].
 I must avoid wheat, rye, barley and all varieties of these grains, including non-gluten-free oats.
 They cause an autoimmune response that damages my intestine.

 I would like to know if [product] contains any form of wheat, rye, barley, or oats that are not gluten free.
 Specifically, I would like to know if…

 (a) the source of the (modified starch, stabilizers, binders, fillers, soy sauce solids) is gluten-free?

 (b) the oats in this product is certified gluten-free?

 (c) the inactive ingredients are safe for me to consume? (pertains to medications and over-the-counter products)